29 March — 11 April 2017

 About Lilias Buchanan (b.1989):

 Lilias Buchanan, was born in Dundee, Scotland in 1989.
 After leaving Central Saint Martin’s with a 1st class BA (Hons) in Graphic Design she completed a Diploma at The Prince’s Drawing School, winning the Patron’s Prize.
-Her portrait, Richard Strange and his Robin Hood Arrow (2014), which was shortlisted for the BP Portrait Award 2014, is in the permanent art collection of The House of St Barnabas, London.
 At the invitation of galleries and designers she has been invited to be artist-in-residence giving ‘live drawing’ performances parallel to exhibitions and as part of special events including the Royal Academy, London.
 Group exhibitions include The Royal Society of Painters in Watercolours Annual Exhibition and The Mall Galleries, London (2017).
 Lilias Buchanan is also the singer, songwriter and guitarist with three-piece garage punk band, The Graphites.
 She lives and works in London.